Made in Oregon (brand): History

-As of 2010, Made in Oregon had 9 retail locations, including two locations in Portland International Airport, four elsewhere in the Portland Metro Area, and one each in Eugene, Salem and Newport.
-The company also has a mail-order catalog and an e-commerce website where it sells goods from more than 2,000 Oregon manufacturers and artisans.
-Products sold include food, clothing, jewelry, and arts and crafts.
+As of 2025, Made in Oregon has seven retail locations, including one in Portland International Airport, two elsewhere in the Portland metropolitan area, and one each in Eugene, Salem, Newport, and Woodburn.
+Products sold under the Made in Oregon brand include food, clothing, jewelry, and arts and crafts.

 "Made in Oregon" sign

-From 1997 until 2010, a lighted neon-and-bulb sign located atop the White Stag Building at 70 NW Couch Street in downtown Portland, facing the Burnside Bridge, advertised the company.
+From 1997 until 2010, a lighted neon-and-bulb sign located atop the White Stag Building at 70 NW Couch Street in downtown Portland, facing the Burnside Bridge, advertised the Made in Oregon chain.
 In place since the 1940s, the sign is one of the identifying landmarks of Portland and was designated a City of Portland Historic Landmark in 1977.
 During the Christmas season, the nose of the deer glows red in imitation of Rudolph the Red-Nosed Reindeer.
 The sign was leased from Ramsay Signs by Made in Oregon owner H. Naito Corp. (formerly Norcrest China Co.).
 In 1996, Bob Naito, then vice president of H. Naito Corp., said the company had offered to buy the sign, but that Ramsay Signs was "unwilling to sell it."

 In September 2010, ownership of the sign passed from Ramsay to the City of Portland, and in November the wording was changed from "Made in Oregon" to "Portland Oregon".